WessamH74/Hespress-text-classification/README.md

 # Hespress-text-classification

-I have used stories columns to classify each topic, so I have done a lot of preprocessing steps.
+I have used stories columns to classify each topic, so I have done a lot, also I have preprocessed data before at EDA repo and saved data to load it for classification. that's my steps for preprocessing and classification:

 1. Removed diacritics (tashkeel).
 2. Removed stopwords (في, الى, من).
 3. Removed punctuation and special characters (@, #).